Here are 9 of the most important electrical inventions ever

 What are some of the most important electrical inventions?

-Here are 9 of the most important, and interesting, electrical inventions of all time.
+Here are 9 of the most important and exciting electrical inventions ever.
 This list is clearly in no particular order and is far from exhaustive.

 1. The humble lightbulb was revolutionary

 The invention of the lightbulb was one of the most significant developments in human history.
-Almost overnight, it enabled societies around the world to extend the length of a working day and practically "banished the night".
+Almost overnight, it enabled societies worldwide to extend the length of a working day and practically "banished the night."

-Prior to its development, artificial light was provided through the combustion of various substances including candles, gas-lights and oil lamps.
-These were very inefficient and required high-levels of maintenance relative to lightbulbs.
+Before its development, artificial light was provided through the combustion of various substances, including candles, gas lights, and oil lamps.
+These were very inefficient and required high levels of maintenance relative to lightbulbs.

-Its development also helped usher in the electronic age and made streets around the world much safer at night.
+Its development also helped usher in the electronic age and made streets worldwide much safer at night.

 2. The Internet has changed the world forever

-The Internet is, hands down, one of the most important electrical inventions of all time.
-It has changed the world and the way we live, beyond all recognition prior to its development.
+The Internet is hands down, one of the most important electrical inventions of all time.
+It has changed the world and how we live beyond all recognition before its development.

 The way we work, access information, shop, and communicate have all been completely changed thanks to the net.
 But it is not a "new" invention, per se.